Uriel Buso: Assassination attempt

 Buso survived an apparent assassination attempt in 2014, when a bomb exploded under his car.
 No one was injured in the attack, as the vehicle was unoccupied at the time, but Buso said he was shaken by the attack, and that he had not previously received any threats.

 Political career

 Buso entered the Knesset after failing to be elected in the 2019 or 2020 elections, but succeeded the resigning Aryeh Deri due to the Norwegian Law.
 On 12 October 2023, he was appointed Minister of Health as part of a cabinet reshuffle caused by the Gaza war.
 He exited the government in July 2025, alongside other Shas cabinet members.

-Ahead of the 2024 municipal elections, he ran for the position of Mayor of Bnei Brak, against the candidate of United Torah Judaism, Chanoch Zeibert.
-He received 36.6% of the votes and lost to Zeibert.
+Buso ran for Mayor of Bnei Brak in the 2024 municipal elections, against United Torah Judaism candidate Hanoch Zeibert.
+He received 36.6% of the vote, losing to Zeibert.

 He was appointed the head of the Knesset Health Committee and resigned when he became the Minister of Health.

-On 20 July 2025, he resigned from his position as Minister of Health due to the "Draft Law" crisis.
+In July 2025, he resigned from his position as Minister of Health due to the "Draft Law" crisis.